geovedi/book-notes/2016/algorithms-to-live-by.notes.md

-# Algorithms to Live By
+# Algorithms to Live By: The Computer Science of Human Decisions
 Author: Brian Christian, Tom Griffiths

 ## Introduction